iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/adding_exporting.rst

     :align: center
     :alt: the map after zooming in

-This allows you to enter a filename for your export, choose which folder to export the file to, and so on.
-When you've entered the necessary information and are happy, you can click **RUN** again.
+|br| This allows you to enter a filename for your export, choose which folder to export the file to, and so on.
+When you've entered the
+necessary information and are happy, you can click **RUN** again.

 In general, running the task might take some time, depending on the size of the image.
 You can click the